 It sure gave it a boost compared to the Eminence speaker which was in the amp.
 All in all I am happy with the decision.

 Speakers testedI have access to a storeroom where I work and the tests were carried out over a long time period and at what I consider “gigging” volume i.e. master volume on around 6 (curious how a 22 watt valve Deluxe Reverb II on 6 sounds just as loud as a transistor 75 watt Sessionette 75 on 6).
 Also I used the speakers at various gigs, band rehearsals, and at varying volume levels in a real world situation, I never told the other members of the band either to see their reaction or non-reaction, Any way they are used to me bringing different combinations of amps and speakers to gigs.

-G12 H80, this speaker is quite balanced but a bit harder
+speaker is quite balanced but a bit harder sounding than the lower

-seemed to solve this, the bass and mids were there in abundance
+treble a little seemed to solve this, the bass and mids were there

-overpowering and this speaker did not seem to compress or go
+in abundance but not overpowering and this speaker did not seem to

 Derek Rocco of Watford Valves has a PRII and swears by the Celestion Blue speaker, which he uses himself.
 Apparently it makes the amp significantly louder without changing the tone much.
 However, when he's at work, checking valves for microphonics and tone, he says a Jensen speaker helps him hear more detail in the valves' sound.